odilson-dev/mastermind/README.md

 # Mastermind
-I built a Mastermind game from the command line where you have 12 turns to guess the secret code, starting with you guessing the computer’s random code.
+Mastermind is a command line game where you have 12 turns to guess the secret code, starting with you guessing the computer’s random code.

-Mastermind is a classic code-breaking board game for two players, one who creates a secret code and the other who attempts to guess the code.
+It is a classic code-breaking board game for two players, one who creates a secret code and the other who attempts to guess the code.
 Here's how to play Mastermind:

 Objective: